 3. Release your natural pain killers with massage

 Massages can help you feel relaxed, release endorphins (your body’s natural hormones that reduce the perception of pain), improve blood circulation, and soothe sore spinal muscles.

 - A deep tissue massage can help restore the spine’s range of motion, improving its flexibility.

-Sciatica pain from poor posture, muscle strain, or fatigued musculature in the lower spine may be relieved effectively through these massages.
+These massages may be more effective in relieving sciatica pain from poor posture, muscle strain, or fatigued musculature in the lower spine.

 Read more about How Massage Can Ease Sciatic Pain

 In This Article: